rhettchase/snacks_crud/README.md

 - Install dependencies (see above)
 - See the page in browser by running `python manage.py runserver`
 - Open the page via the local server address specified in the terminal

-##### Add snack to the database

-- In separate terminal, create superuser with command `python manage.py createsuperuser`
-- Visit the `/admin` path and login with the superuser username and password you created
-- In the `Snacks` menu click `add` then fill in the snack information (name, purchaser, description)

 #### How to use your library (where applicable)